eProsima/Fast-DDS-docs/docs/installation/sources/sources_windows.rst

     :code:`--cmake-args "-DCOMPILE_EXAMPLES=ON"` when running :code:`colcon build`.
     If you want to compile the performance tests, you will need to add the flag :code:`--cmake-args "--DPERFORMANCE_TESTS=ON"` when running :code:`colcon build`.
-    For this step, you need Gtest_ as explained in the Requirements section above (REF).
+    For this step, you need Gtest_ as explained in the :ref:`requirements_windows_sources` section above.

+.. _cmake_installation_windows:

-Manual Installation
+CMake Installation
 -------------------

-To install *eProsima Fast DDS*, you need to have git_ installed.
-After installing it, add the environment variable :code:`git` pointing to the directory where the executable is.
+This section explains how to compile *eProsima Fast DDS* locally with CMake_.

-Now open a command prompt, and create a :code:`Fast-DDS` directory where to download and build *eProsima Fast DDS* and its dependencies:
+Open a command prompt, and create a :code:`Fast-DDS` directory where to download and build *eProsima Fast DDS* and its dependencies:

 .. code-block:: bash

     mkdir Fast-DDS && cd Fast-DDS

-Now, before compiling *eProsima Fast DDS*, you need to clone the following dependencies and compile them using CMake.
+Now clone the following dependencies and compile them using CMake_.

 * `Fast CDR <https://github.com/eProsima/Fast-CDR.git>`_